citygml4j/citygml4j/README.md

 * `license` -- license information
 * `samples` -- a collection of citygml4j sample programs

-Simply put the `citygml4j-<version>.jar` library file and its mandatory dependencies from the `lib` folder on your classpath to start working.
+Simply put the `citygml4j-<version>.jar` library file and its mandatory dependencies from the `lib` folder on your classpath to start developing with citygml4j.
+Have fun :-)

 Maven artifact
 --------------